Detroit street circuit

-The streets of Detroit, in the U.S. state of Michigan, hosted Formula One racing, and later CART racing, between the 1982 and 1991 seasons.
-The street circuit (course) was set up near the Renaissance Center and the Cobo Arena, also including a small part of the M-1 highway, also known as Woodward Avenue.
+The streets of Detroit, in the U.S. state of Michigan, hosted Formula One racing, and later Championship Auto Racing Teams (CART) racing, between the 1982 and 1991 seasons.
+The street circuit course was set up near the Renaissance Center and the Cobo Arena, also including a small part of the M-1 highway, also known as Woodward Avenue.
 It is a flat circuit, with elevation ranging from 577–604 ft above sea level.

-The circuit will be reopened in June 2023 for the IndyCar Detroit Grand Prix race with a modified and shortened layout.
+The circuit was reopened on June 2, 2023, for the IndyCar Detroit Grand Prix race weekend with a modified and shortened layout.

+History

 Formula One

 Created largely in an effort to improve the city's international image, the race meant that the United States would host three Grands Prix in the 1982 season (the other two US races, Long Beach and Las Vegas, had been added to the schedule for similar purposes), the only nation in F1 history to do so until the 2020 season, when Italy also hosted three Grands Prix: Monza, Mugello, and Imola.
-The inaugural Detroit Grand Prix saw John Watson claim victory after starting in 17th place, the lowest grid position for an eventual race winner on a street circuit.
+The inaugural Detroit Grand Prix saw McLaren's John Watson claim victory after starting in 17th place, then the lowest grid position for an eventual race winner on a street circuit.
 (Watson would break his own record at Long Beach the next year by winning from 22nd place.)